Quickstart with an AI agent

 Get started

 How to start building with Extentos — the smart-glasses development layer for Meta Ray-Ban (with Mentra G1, Android XR, and Apple smart glasses on the roadmap).
 The recommended path is agent-driven via the @extentos/mcp-server MCP server installed in any MCP-compatible AI coding agent (Claude Code, Cursor, Windsurf, Cline).
 Your agent then handles iOS Swift and Android Kotlin scaffolding, AppSpec generation, simulator session provisioning, and validation.
-Free to start, no account required for the first 1000 browser-simulator events.
+Free to start; the browser-simulator session needs a free email-only account, everything else works without one.
 Node.js 20+ is the only prerequisite.

 iOS quickstart